Please always make flexible travel and accommodation arrangements.

 A PRM (People with Reduced Mobility) adapted van is available for free between Thursday and Sunday (subject to availability) to connect the EYE site to your hotel or any other location in Strasbourg.

-Please contact the helpline should you wish to make use of these vans.
+Please contact the helpline should you wish to make use of the van.

 Getting around the city and its surroundings is easier than you might think!
 There is a wide range of alternative modes of transport to minimise car use, making the city greener and more enjoyable for everyone.
 You can hop on a tram or bus, take a bike or scooter or walk.

-The city of Strasbourg and its suburbs have in place a highly efficient tram and bus public transport system.
+The city of Strasbourg and its suburbs benefit from a highly efficient tram and bus public transport system.
 The local public transport operator, Compagnie des Transports Strasbourgeois (CTS), offers easy and fast connections.

 A tram stop (Parlement Européen) is located right in front of the Parliament and two other tram stations (Wacken and Droits de l’Homme) are situated within walking distance from the Parliament.